Clivern/Beat/README.md

 Here is the steps to build new binaries or run interactively

 ```
-# Install & build with goreleaser
+# Install goreleaser on Mac.
+Or download a binary from here https://github.com/goreleaser/goreleaser/releases
 $ brew install goreleaser

 $ goreleaser --snapshot --skip-publish --rm-dist --parallelism 1